stellirin/unifi-network-application/README.md

 #### `UNIFI_HTTPS_PORT`

-The port used for the controller UI.
-By default a container runs without the required privileges to bind to the default HTTPS port.
+The port used for the application UI.
+By default, a container runs without the required privileges to bind to the default HTTPS port.
 If your container runs with privileges you can change this to use port `443`.

 Typically port `443` is achieved at the container platform level (bind external port `443` to internal port `8443`) but this is useful if you are using Docker with `--network="host"` and `--cap-add="NET_BIND_SERVICE"`.